SRI-CSL/yices2_ocaml_bindings/README.md

 To build the ocaml bindings library from the source, you need the following OCaml dependencies (as in the opam file): ocaml, ocamlbuild, ocamlfind, ctypes, ctypes-foreign

-To build the documentation, you also need: TBD

 Technically you don't need yices to build and install the library: the yices binary code is not in the library itself.
 But you should have yices for linking.